 According to a Harvard Business Review post, two-thirds of college graduates struggle to launch their careers.
 Additionally, a workforce analytics firm, Burning Glass, found that 20% of positions expect a certificate for a certain skill.
 So, you might land an interview, but employers aren’t confident enough to validate your abilities by your degree alone.

-If you’re looking to enter an industry such as healthcare, economics or law, you’ll know that a master’s degree is often a basic requirement.
 That said, tuition costs and the added length of time out of employment can make pursuing a master’s degree a tough decision.
 For this reason, it’s worth exploring the most compelling reasons to obtain one.

 Reasons to Pursue a Master’s Degree